MarkMH/wealth_health/README.md

 ---

 <p>
 Disclaimer: This is one of my first projects, the coding is very primitive and redundant.
-Should you like to use it, I strongly advise to improve the style and efficiently before using the coding.
+Should you want to use it, I strongly advise to improve the style and efficiently before using the coding.
 </p>